gtadigital/grp-userfeedback/README.md

 # gta Research Portal | User Feedback and Testing Scenarios
 Test Window of October 1st – 15th, 2022

+## Note
+Please see also the [demo videos](https://github.com/gtadigital/grp-userfeedback/wiki) on ho to use the research portal

 ## Introduction

 The purpose of the gta Research Portal is to provide access to the numerous resources of the gta Archives and related Research Projects Data to a wide public/scholarly audience.
 The goal is to serve a broad range of search interests and strategies, tailored to the nature of its content.
 In view of ETH Zurich's Open Research Data strategy, the portal provides both human-interpretable and machine-processable FAIR access based on semantic technology, thus leveraging also the potential of linked open data.